floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.DEFAULTS"></a>

 ### Popper.DEFAULTS : <code>Object</code>
-Default options provided to Popper.js constructor.
+Default options provided to Popper.js constructor.<br />
-These can be overriden using the `options` argument of Popper.js.
+These can be overriden using the `options` argument of Popper.js.<br />
-To override an option, simply pass as 3rd argument an object with the same structure of {defaults}, example:
+To override an option, simply pass as 3rd argument an object with the same structure of this object, example:
 ```
 new Popper(ref, pop, {
   modifiers: {